PortableProgrammer/Status-Light/README.md

 #### `AVAILABLE_STATUS`

 - Default value: `active`
-- By default, denotes that there is no ongoing Webex call or meeting, and no calendar meetings scheduled within the next `5` minutes.
+- By default, denotes that there is no ongoing collaboration call or meeting, and no calendar meetings scheduled within the next `5` minutes.
   - This is the default *not busy* state.
 See [`OFF_STATUS`](#off_status) for an explanation of why the calendar `free` status is not included in this list by default, and why you may want to change that.

 #### `SCHEDULED_STATUS`

 - Default value: `busy,tentative`
-- By default, denotes that there is no ongoing Webex call or meeting, but a calendar meeting, that was either accepted or tentatively accepted, is scheduled within the next `5` minutes.
+- By default, denotes that there is no ongoing collaboration call or meeting, but a calendar meeting, that was either accepted or tentatively accepted, is scheduled within the next `5` minutes.
   - This is the default *about to be busy* state.

 #### `BUSY_STATUS`

 - Default value: `call,donotdisturb,meeting,presenting,pending`
-- By default, denotes that there is an ongoing Webex call or meeting, or (in the case of `donotdisturb` or `presenting`) some other reason why the user could be considered busy.
+- By default, denotes that there is an ongoing collaboration call or meeting, or (in the case of `donotdisturb` or `presenting`) some other reason why the user could be considered busy.
   - This is the default *busy* state.
 - If the Webex "Show when in a calendar meeting" option is selected, and `webex` is present in [`SOURCES`](#sources), Webex will return a `meeting` status for any connected calendars.